natdog400/WebFileGrabber/README.md

 - When `Restrict to entered domain` is on, domain restriction applies before other filters.
 - Use `*` in `Host includes` to allow all hosts while using other filters.

+### HTTPS Decryption
+- Install the proxy CA to enable HTTPS body capture:
+  - Open `http://mitm.it` in a proxied browser and follow the platform instructions.
+  - On Windows, you can also run: `certutil.exe -addstore root mitmproxy-ca-cert.cer` to add it to Trusted Root.
+  - After installation, the app’s proxy status banner updates (see `update_proxy_status` in `python-app/app.py:483`).